 I, for one, am so tired of hearing how cops are out of control.
 Let me propose a simple solution that will simply and permanently eliminate “police brutality.”
 This proposal would apply equally to all local, state and federal law enforcement officials.
-It would immediately and permanently eliminate all traces of racism and allow for all crimes to be reported equally, regardless of perpetrator.
+It would immediately and permanently remove all traces of racism and allow for all crimes to be reported equally, regardless of the perpetrator.

 The solution?
 Abolish all laws, and eliminate the police departments.

 Since there would be no laws to break, there would be no need for police enforcement.
 Additionally, courts would be abolished because there would be no laws to interpret.
 Without laws to be broken, there would be no need for prisons because there would be no criminals to incarcerate.

 We could do away with all these stupid laws about how fast we can drive; hey, if my car will do 120 mph and I want to “put the pedal to the metal,” why not?
 Why can’t I park anywhere and everywhere I choose and take whatever I want whenever from wherever and whomever I want?
 After all, why should my liberties be circumscribed just because you disagree with what I want to do?

 I mean, whose idea was it to implement laws in the first place?
 (I know I didn’t have anything to do with most of the laws that govern my behavior.)
 Why should I be held in check, and kept from doing what I want to do, just because you disagree with it?
 Anyway, who says the guys who passed those laws, to begin with were right?
 Since I may disagree with them, why should I be restrained by some people I never met or heard of?